pavan4557/database-schema-design-task1/README.md

-# database-schema-design-task1
+# database-schema-design
-# SQL Developer Internship - Task 1: Database Setup & Schema Design
+# SQL Developer Internship : Database Setup & Schema Design

 ## 📌 Objective
 The objective of this task is to learn **how to create databases, tables, and define relationships** using SQL.